Dungeons & Dragons: Shadow over Mystara: Gameplay

 Gameplay screenshot with Cleric and Elf.

-In addition to the original four heroes found in its predecessor, Dungeons & Dragons: Tower of Doom (Cleric, Dwarf, Elf and Fighter), Shadow of Mystara adds a Thief and a Magic-User to the selection of player characters.
-Furthermore, with the inclusion of two separate versions of each character's sprite set, the game allows up to two players to select the same character (in Tower of Doom each of the characters could only be selected once), effectively giving the game 12 "different" characters to choose from.
-The two Clerics and two Magic Users also have subtle differences within their spell books.
+In addition to the four heroes found in its predecessor, Dungeons & Dragons: Tower of Doom (Cleric, Dwarf, Elf and Fighter), Shadow of Mystara adds a Thief and a Magic-User to the selection of player characters.
+Furthermore, with the inclusion of two separate versions of each character's sprite set, the game allows up to two players to pick the same character (in Tower of Doom, the characters could only be selected once), effectively giving the game 12 "different" characters to choose from.
+The two Magic-Users and the two Clerics also have subtle differences within their spell books.

-The controls use four buttons: Attack, Jump, Select (brings up a small inventory ring around the character allowing the player to choose what item is set in the Use slot) and Use.
+The controls use four buttons: Attack, Jump, Select (brings up a small inventory ring around the character allowing the player to pick what item is set in the Use slot) and Use.
 The Cleric, Elf and Magic-User also have two extra rings for their spells, with the Jump button used to switch from ring to ring.
 While the game uses the same kick harness as the previous game, the Select and Use buttons are reversed.

 Shadow over Mystara also introduced a selection of special moves which are executed by moving the joystick and tapping the buttons in certain combinations, in a way similar to the Street Fighter series.
-The characters (except for the Magic-User) have a Dashing Attack as well as a Rising Attack which can be used to combo monsters or even juggle them in the air.
-Most characters (again, with the exception of the Magic-User and also Cleric) also have a Megacrush, a move common to nearly all of Capcom side-scrollers, which damages all enemies standing close enough to the character but in turn also damaging the player themselves.
+The characters (except for the Magic-User) have a Dashing Attack as well as a Rising Attack which can be used to combo monsters or juggle them in the air.
+Most characters (with the exception of the Magic-User and Cleric) have a Megacrush, a move which damages all enemies standing close enough to the character, but in turn also damages the player themselves.

 The game offers a small selection of arcane magic, available for the Magic-User and Elf, and divine magic, available to the Cleric.
-Instead of an MP system, characters use D&Ds Vancian magic system where a certain amount of each spell ready to cast.
-Extra uses of the spells can be picked up off the ground, represented graphically as scrolls of paper, or occasionally recharged after certain boss fights.
-When a spell is cast the entire game is momentarily paused during which the spell effect is played out (some spells can be controlled during this time).
+Instead of an MP system, characters use D&Ds Vancian magic system where a certain amount of each spell is ready to cast.
+Extra uses of the spells can be picked up from the ground, represented graphically as scrolls, or occasionally recharged after certain boss fights.
+When a spell is cast, the entire game is momentarily paused during which the spell effect is played out (some spells can be controlled within this time).